 It’s not always the easiest job out there, but sometimes it’s simply the best way to get it done.
 Weeding by hand is an extremely effective way to get rid of unwanted plants and keep them away.
 Even after applying a homemade weed killer, roots tend to stick around in the soil and it doesn’t take long before the weeds start growing again.

 Good tools to use are a garden rake and a trowel.
 The best time to get some weeding done is shortly after rain when the soil is nice and soft.
 Remember: not all weeds need to head straight for the compost pile.
-For example, you can use dandelion weeds to make a sweet dandelion honey (or syrup) and ribwort makes a good tea for colds.affiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+For example, you can use dandelion weeds to make a sweet dandelion honey (or syrup) and ribwort makes one of the best teas for colds.

 Do you like this post?